Activia: Europe

 In Bulgaria, Croatia, and Romania the products include semi-solid yogurts (plain, cereal, strawberry, peach and prune) and yogurt drinks (plain, cereal, strawberry-kiwi and cherry-vanilla).

 In Finland the Activia brand includes fruit and natural yogurt as well as yogurt drinks.
 Lactose free forms of the yogurt are also sold.

 In France, semi-solid yogurt and yogurt with fruit layers are available.
 Unique flavors include coconut.
 The "light" series is marketed as "0%" fat.

-In Spain there are over 56 different flavors.
+In Spain there are over 57 different flavors.

 Following a European law which forbids non-organic food to be labeled "Bio", Danone changed Spanish "Bio"-branded products to the "Activia" brand in order to comply with the law.

-In Russia, the products include yogurt, yogurt drinks and kefir, a drink traditionally popular in Commonwealth of Independent States countries.
+In Russia, the products include yogurt, yogurt drinks, and kefir, a drink traditionally popular in Commonwealth of Independent States countries.
 The fiber yogurt series includes three muesli flavors in addition to the oat cereal flavor found in the US and UK.
 Drinkable yogurt variations include pineapple and dried apricot, among others.
+In 2023 Danone has decided to localize the international brand Activia under the new name AktiBio on the Russian market.
+The changes will concern only the brand name and packaging design.